BWeeks101/C4/readme.md

 ### Acknowledgements

-I received inspiration for this project from my mentor, Adegbenga Adeye (@gbenga_mentor), and the Hasbro board game 'Connect 4'.
+I received inspiration for this project from my mentor, Adegbenga Adeye (@gbenga_mentor on slack), and the Hasbro board game 'Connect 4'.

 ### Research: